The UK national debt is the total amount of money the British government owes to the private sector and other purchasers

 - Economic expansion which improves tax revenues and reduces spending on benefits like Job Seekers Allowance.
 The economic slowdown which has occurred since 2010 has pushed the UK into a period of slow economic growth – especially if we consider GDP per capita growth.
 Therefore the further squeeze on tax revenues has led to deficit-reduction targets being missed.

 - Government spending cuts and tax increases (e.g. VAT) which improve public finances and deal with the structural deficit.
 The difficulty is the extent to which these spending cuts could reduce economic growth and hamper attempts to improve tax revenues.
 Some economists feel the timing of deficit consolidation is very important, and growth should come before fiscal consolidation.

 - See: practical solutions to reducing debt without harming growth

-What will be the impact of Chancellor’s plan to run budget surpluses?
+What will be the impact of the Chancellor’s plan to run budget surpluses?

 Is it a good idea to enshrine in law the idea of a government being forced to run a budget surplus?